the-punisher-29/Entry-Exit-Detector/README.md

 - That is, the bounding boxes are ```(x, y)``` co-ordinates of the objects in an image.
 - Once the co-ordinates are obtained by our SSD, the tracker computes the centroid (center) of the box.
 In other words, the center of an object.
 - Then an ```unique ID``` is assigned to every particular object deteced, for tracking over the sequence of frames.

+## Why MobileNet + SSD
+In this project, we harness the power of MobileNet and Single Shot Detector (SSD) architectures to achieve blazing-fast, real-time object detection on resource-limited devices like Raspberry Pi, smartphones, and more.

+Single Shot Detectors (SSDs) excel by predicting bounding boxes and class probabilities directly from feature maps in a single pass, making them perfect for real-time applications.
+We pair SSDs with MobileNets, lightweight convolutional neural networks designed for mobile and embedded vision applications.
+MobileNets are super efficient due to their use of depthwise separable convolutions, drastically reducing the number of parameters and computations compared to traditional convolutional networks.

+Combining MobileNet with SSD strikes a balance between speed and accuracy, making this approach ideal for real-time object detection on devices with limited computational power.

+## Technical Implementation:

+OpenCV's dnn module is used to load a pre-trained Caffe implementation of MobileNet SSD, originally trained on COCO and fine-tuned on PASCAL VOC, achieving a mean average precision (mAP) of 72.7%.
+Input images are fed into the network to obtain bounding box coordinates for each detected object.
+Advantages of SSDs:

+SSDs offer a sweet spot between speed and accuracy, making them preferable to Faster R-CNNs (complex and slower) or YOLO (fast but less accurate).
+SSDs provide a simpler and well-documented approach with a faster FPS throughput compared to YOLO.
+Why MobileNets:

+Designed for resource-constrained devices, MobileNets are far smaller (200-500MB) than traditional architectures like VGG or ResNet.
+Depthwise separable convolutions reduce parameters and computations, making MobileNets more resource-efficient.
+By joining forces with MobileNets, SSDs become even more efficient and effective, enabling real-time object detection on your favorite devices.

+Credit: The MobileNet SSD model used in this project was trained by chuanqi305 (see their GitHub repository at https://github.com/chuanqi305/MobileNet-SSD).

 ## Steps to Run the Model-